roc-sastre/roc-sastre.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-The project studies the effectiveness of monetary policy before, during, and after COVID-19 in the euro area and the United States using Structural Vector Autoregression (SVAR) models with sign restrictions, grounded in a New Keynesian framework.

-# Monetary Policy and the Pandemic
 ### SVAR Analysis of Monetary Policy in the COVID-19 Era

 The project studies the effectiveness of monetary policy before, during, and after COVID-19 in the euro area and the United States using Structural Vector Autoregression (SVAR) models with sign restrictions, grounded in a New Keynesian framework.